Inferring Neutron Star Nuclear Properties from Gravitational-Wave and Gamma-Ray Burst Observations: Abstract

 \section{Abstract}

 Recent discoveries of long gamma-ray bursts accompanied by kilonova emission prompted interest in understanding their progenitors.
 If these long-duration bursts arise from neutron star mergers, similar to short gamma-ray bursts, it raises the question of which physical properties govern burst duration.
 The mass of the merger stands out as a key factor, strongly influencing the lifetime of the merger remnant, which in turn determines the burst duration: lighter mergers that form long-lived remnants produce short bursts, whereas more massive mergers result in short-lived remnants that collapse into black holes, powering longer bursts.
-In this paper, we compare merger rates from gravitational-wave observations of LIGO-Virgo-KAGRA with the rates of kilonova-associated long and short gamma-ray bursts, to identify a characteristic total neutron star mass that separates the two burst classes at $1.36^{+0.08}_{-0.09}$ (median and 68\% confidence interval) times of the neutron star Tolman-Oppenheimer-Volkoff mass.
+In this paper, we compare merger rates from gravitational-wave observations of LIGO-Virgo-KAGRA with the rates of kilonova-associated long and short gamma-ray bursts, to identify a characteristic total neutron star mass that separates the two burst classes at $1.36^{+0.08}_{-0.09}$ times of the neutron star Tolman-Oppenheimer-Volkoff (TOV) mass (median and 68\% confidence interval).
 This result suggests that massive neutron stars could survive an extended period after merger.
 Our findings are robust against substantial observational uncertainties and model assumptions.
-Moreover, we uncover correlations among various characteristic masses tied to dense nuclear matter, introducing a novel and independent approach to constrain neutron star nuclear properties through separated and combined gravitational-wave and gamma-ray burst observations.
+Moreover, {we identify a correlation between the characteristic mass and the neutron star TOV mass, allowing constraints on the characteristic mass to be directly mapped to {upper limits on} the TOV mass.
+This establishes a novel, independent method for {constraining} the neutron star TOV mass and their equation of state using gravitational-wave and gamma-ray burst observations.}